waltergerych/waltergerych.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD candidate at Worcester Polytechnic Institute (WPI), advised by Professor Rundensteiner and Professor Emmanuel Agu.
-I am part of [DAISY Lab](https://daisy.wpi.edu/) and the [WASH Research Group](https://www.wpi.edu/news/wpi-secures-28-million-develop-smartphone-app-help-assess-health-soldiers).
-My interests are machine learning research and applications, and I always enjoy learning about new domains and use cases.
-Most of my research focuses on missing and biased labels, generative modeling, and human activity recognition.
+I’m a postdoctoral associate at MIT CSAIL, hosted by Prof. Marzyeh Ghassemi.
+Prior to my postdoc, earned my PhD at Worcester Polytechnic Institute (WPI), advised by Professor Rundensteiner and Professor Emmanuel Agu.
+At WPI I was part of [DAISY Lab](https://daisy.wpi.edu/) and the [WASH Research Group](https://www.wpi.edu/news/wpi-secures-28-million-develop-smartphone-app-help-assess-health-soldiers).
+My research interests broadly relate to machine learning for missing and biased labels, generative modeling, and human activity recognition for mobile healthcare.
 I also have experience in algorithmic fairness, anomaly detection, data visualization, open set recognition, domain adaptation, and more.
-I am always eager to collaborate, as this is how I first gained experience in many of these research topics.

 In my free time I enjoy visiting parks, exploring museums, painting, 3D printing, and trying to keep my houseplants alive.